WilliamSmith5172078/tips/README.md

 Added new feature for better user experience - update 2 Added proper error handling - build 561
 Code cleanup and formatting
+Added new feature for better user experience - v6.6.8